Takua-Gandasa/Mavens-Toy/README.md

 #### 20. SALES TREND

 - The sales trend shows fluctuations from January 2017 to mid-2018, with significant growth in mid-2017, peaking around late 2017 to early 2018.
 However, sales decline afterward, with a notable drop by mid-2018.
 The trend suggests potential seasonal factors or market influences, but further analysis is needed to stabilize or increase sales.

+### INSIGHT AND RECOMMENDATION
+---
+#### 1. OPEN MORE STORES IN AIRPORT AND DOWNTOWN LOCATION

+- Airport with the least number of store 3, generate the highest average revenue per store outlet ($429,908).
+Also on an average transaction, customers spend $2 less in store located in airport region compare to stores in residential, downtown, commercial.
+Downtown generate the second largest average revenue per store with $283,434.

+#### 2. STOCK UP TOYS & ART AND CRAFTS

+- Toy category is the best selling product category with over $5M generated revenue.
+This can be attribute to sales of splash balls.
+Art and craft is the second best selling category with over $2M revenue generated.

+#### 3. OFFER DISCOUNT IN FEBRUARY, AUGUST TO INCREASE REVENUE

+- August recorded the least revenue generated.
+Discount and promo can be offered during this moment.
+Total revenue increase in March comparing to the previous years by $294,030.